 The Plan allows you to withdraw certain amounts from your accounts while you are still actively employed by the Company.
-IRS and Plan rules specify which of your accounts are eligible for withdrawal while you are employed and under what circumstances.
+PR-Code and Plan rules specify which of your accounts are eligible for withdrawal while you are employed and under what circumstances.

 These withdrawals may result in taxable income and/or tax penalties to you.
-For more information on income tax consequences, see the section entitled "How Benefits Are Taxed" on page 40.
+For more information on income tax consequences, see "How Benefits Are Taxed" on page 32.
 You may wish to consult a tax adviser before withdrawing amounts from your Plan accounts.